 LA ISLA DE LOS DINOSAURIOS (1967) A group of scientists in search of lost Atlantis are plane wrecked on an uncharted island full of stock footage monsters fresh from One Million BC.
 Occasionally we get an original papier mache monster peaking out from behind an alcove, but for the most part this is typical Mexican filmmaking for the period.
 With Armond Silvestre and Alma Delia Fuentes.
 ORDER

-EL LATICO VS. THE MUMMY ASSASINS (1970's) El Latigo is a "Zorro" type guy who uses his whip to beat mummies into an explosion (literally).
+EL LATIGO VS. THE MUMMY ASSASINS (1970's) El Latigo is a "Zorro" type guy who uses his whip to beat mummies into an explosion (literally).
 Surreal, to say the least!
-ORDER
+Now complete with English subtitles ORDER

 LUNA DE SANGRE (1980's) Insane revenge flick from the Last House on the Left school, has a husband and wife's car breaking down on a side road and two monsterous mechanics knocking out the husband, locking him in the trunk while taking turns raping the wife.
 The leave the husband for dead and abduct the wife, but it turns out that the husband isn't quite dead....
 Shot on film and actually quite good!
 ORDER

 LA MAFIA DEL VICIO (1971) Yep, this one has Santo at the top of his game, playing a secret agent who infiltrates the mafia and has to lead a double life as a good guy all the while making the mafia believe he is working for them.
 This flick also has the benefit of seeing some super hot looking chicks in bikinis as well as some grusome, bloody Sam Peckinpah style shoot outs.
 Directed by the always delightful Fredrico Curiel.
 ORDER